 Below you will meet the people who work tirelessly to keep Friends of Family Farmers up and running.
 Please feel free to contact us at any time should you have questions or want to get involved.

 Ivan Maluski, Director

-A resident of rural Linn County, Ivan came to Friends of Family Farmers with more than a decade of experience working on natural resource policy issues at the state and federal levels.
-Ivan has also had diverse experiences with Oregon agriculture, from working summers during high school in Willamette Valley vegetable canneries, to delivering organic produce to Portland area restaurants and stores, to selling at produce and meat at farmer’s markets.
-In addition to helping FoFF accomplish its legislative and policy priorities, Ivan is an elected board member of the Colton Rural Fire Protection District, and raises vegetables and heritage animals on his farm in Scio, Oregon.
+Ivan farms in rural Linn County, and came to Friends of Family Farmers with more than a decade of experience working on natural resource policy issues at the state and federal levels.
+He’s had diverse experiences with Oregon agriculture over the years, from working summers during high school in Willamette Valley vegetable canneries, to delivering organic produce to Portland area restaurants and stores, to growing and selling produce and pasture-raised pork and poultry at farmers’ markets.
+Ivan helps FoFF accomplish its legislative and policy priorities and has until recently served as an elected board member of the Colton Rural Fire Protection District.

 Leah Rodgers, Deputy Director

 Leah applies her dedication, creativity and heart to directing FoFF’s grassroots work through the Farmer and Eater Campaigns, including organizing the popular monthly InFARMation events in Portland.
 As a farmer and an activist, Leah’s motivation to relocalize Oregon’s food system is inherent in her work in the office and in the fields.
 Leah has over 10 years of small scale fruit, vegetable and flower production experience.
 She is co-owner of an urban farm in East Portland.

 Nellie McAdams, Staff Attorney and Next Generation Program Director